supertestnet/frightening-network/README.md

 - send as many second layer payments as they like to and from one another
 - and then force close the channel.
 Also,
 - second layer payments are compatible with the "real" lightning network, so you can do stuff like:
-- have the first user send the second user a payment only if the second user pays a "real" lightning invoice
+- have the first user send the second user a payment only if the second user pays a real lightning invoice
-- or have the first user "accept" a real lightning payment via the second user, who gets to settle the "real" lightning payment only if they forward an equal amount to the first user
+- have the first user "accept" a real lightning payment via the second user, who gets to settle the real lightning payment only if they forward an equal amount to the first user

 # What doesn't work?

-- neither party detects cheating attempts
+- neither party detects cheating attempts [though they do have justice transactions ready to broadcast if you manually detect a cheating attempt]
 - cooperative closures don't work
 - user balances are not yet displayed
 - multiple channels don't work